google-deepmind/mujoco/doc/XMLreference.rst

 .. _compiler-coordinate:

-:at:`coordinate`: :at-val:`[local, global], "local" for MJCF, always "local" for URDF` This attribute specifies whether the frame positions and orientations in the MJCF model are expressed in local or global coordinates; recall :ref:`Coordinate frames <CFrame>`.
-The compiler converts global into local coordinates, and mjModel always uses local coordinates.
-For URDF models the parser sets this attribute to "local" internally, regardless of the XML setting.
+:at:`coordinate`: :at-val:`[local, global], "local"`
+   In previous versions, this attribute could be used to specify whether frame positions and orientations are expressed in local or global coordinates, but the "global" option has since been removed, and will cause an error to be generated.
+In order to convert older models which used the "global" option, load and save them in MuJoCo 2.3.3 or older.

 .. _compiler-angle: